Become a certified professional

 This program will provide the student with the entry-level skills to necessary to the professional practice of Tuina as it is taught by the North American Tang Shou Tao Association.
 This includes a foundation in Chinese Physical Culture and its use as therapeutic exercise, a solid grasp of the fundamental theories of Chinese Medicine, a full repertoire of manual manipulations and massage techniques and a fundamental grounding in anatomy and physiology.

 The program components are modular and allow the student to study at their own pace and work around the constraints imposed by other commitments.
-With full time involvement the course can be done in eight months.
+With full time involvement the course can be done in six months.

 Tuina is a rigorous art that requires strength and coordination on the part of the practitioner.
 The foundation of these physical skills is acquired through practice of traditional exercises and moving meditations.
 In addition these practices provide the opportunity for the student to gain an understanding of how patterns of movement and physical habits impact health and well-being through both energetic balance and physical structure.
 These understandings are fundamental to the practice of Tuina therapy.
 A minimum of 2 evening classes plus one other of your choice is required.

-Basic techniques and protocols are practiced and practice sessions are documented.
+The basic techniques and protocols learned in a classroom setting are practiced on volunteer “clients”.
+These practice sessions are documented allowing the students to organize their observations and understandings and receive feedback.
 Students have opportunity to discuss questions and problems with the teacher.